Ti'inik: Ottoman period

+Modern Age

 In 1838, Ta'annuk was noted as a Muslim village in the Jenin district; It only contained a few families, but was said to have been much larger, and to contain ruins.

 In 1870 Victor Guérin found that the village consisted of ten houses.
 He further described it as: 'Once the southern sides and the whole upper plateau of the oblong hill on which the village stands were covered with buildings, as is proved by the innumerable fragments of pottery scattered on the soil, and the materials of every kind which are met with at every step: the larger stones have been carried away elsewhere.
 Below the village is a little mosque, which passes for an ancient Christian church.
 It lies, in fact, east and west, and all the stones with which it is built belong to early constructions; some of them are decorated with sculptures.
 Farther on in the plain are several cisterns cut in the rock, and a well, called Bir Tannuk.

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya of Shafa al-Gharby.

 In 1882 the PEF's Survey of Western Palestine (SWP) described it as "A small village, which stands on the south-east side of the great Tell or mound of the same name at the edge of the plain.
 It has olives on the south, and wells on the north, and is surrounded with cactus hedges.
 There is a white dome in the village.
 The rock on the sides of the Tell is quarried in places, the wells are ancient, and rock-cut tombs occur on the north near the foot of the mound."

 By 1917, the village was home to eight family groups residing in 17 single-room houses.